-From the Pacific Ocean to the Gulf of Mexico, the 2,000-mile U.S.-Mexico border passes through regions rich in biological diversity and communities engaged in conservation.
+From the Pacific Ocean to the Gulf of Mexico, the 2,000-mile U.S.-Mexico border passes through regions rich in biological diversity and human communities engaged in conservation.
 For decades, U.S. and Mexican agencies, nonprofits, universities and ranchers, retirees and others have teamed up to restore rivers, streams, forests, grasslands and at-risk wildlife, to keep habitat linkages intact and to protect large natural areas.

 Natural borders: In areas closest to cities, it has multiple layers.
-In others, there is no wall because the terrain already provides a natural barrier, such as the widest parts of the Rio Grande River and at steep, rugged mountain ranges.
+In others, there is no wall because the terrain already provides a natural barrier, such as the widest parts of the Rio Grande River and steep, rugged mountain ranges.

-Geographic variety: The region runs from the California coast to the Texas gulf and crosses national parks, wildlife refuges, wilderness areas, national forests, bureau of land management lands as well as state, private and Native American tribal lands.
+Geographic variety: The region runs from the California coast to the Texas Gulf and crosses national parks, wildlife refuges, wilderness areas, national forests, Bureau of Land Management lands as well as state, private and Native American tribal lands.

 Impacts: Construction, improvement and maintenance of border patrol roads, camps and facilities, operational noise and removal of vegetation harm wildlife.

-The borderlands, shared by the United States and Mexico, encompass some of North America’s most compelling and unique landscapes—and some of its most threatened.
+The borderlands, shared by the United States and Mexico, encompass some of North America’s most diverse and unique landscapes—and some of its most threatened.
 This unique and ecologically significant region spans desert, mountain and subtropical habitats, supporting thousands of species of plants and animals, dozens of human communities and many sites of remarkable cultural and historic importance.
 From seas of saguaro cactus to pine-clad mountains and verdant river corridors, the borderlands harbor spectacular and irreplaceable natural wonders.

 Among many other habitats, the proposed wall could cut off valuable national wildlife refuge land in the Lower Rio Grande Valley (LRGV), blocking access to natural spaces that provide opportunities for learning and outdoor recreation.
-Take a virtual tour along the border with our interactive map:

 What Defenders is doing